readthedocs/website/content/posts/enable-beta-addons.md

 ## Conclusion

-Read the Docs provides a lot of feature for documentation authors to simplify their workflow to keep the documentation updated, providing pull request previews, automatition rules, versioning, translation, and many other features.
+Read the Docs provides a lot of features for documentation authors to simplify their workflow and to keep the documentation updated, providing pull request previews, automation rules, versioning, translation, and many other features.

-The introduction of Read the Docs Addons, empowers the readers experience as well, closing the circle between authors and readers.
+The introduction of Read the Docs Addons, empowers the readers' experience as well, closing the circle between authors and readers.
 Addons give readers a quick way to find what they are looking for, notifies them about reading the _latest_ version which may have features that are not yet implemented or, an old version that may be deprecated.